selwynpolit/d9book/book/nodes-and-fields.md

 // What type of node is that?
 $type = $node->getType();

-// Get the url field.
+// Get the URL field.
 $url = $node->get('field_url')->value;
 ```